Chris-Baker/nextjs-boilerplate/README.md

 ### Code Style & Linting

-[Prettier] handles code style and is run against staged files in a pre-commit hook.
-This is complimented by [ESLint] that runs in CI, or by running `npm run lint`.
+[Prettier] handles code style and is complimented by [ESLint] that runs in CI, or by running `npm run lint`.

 ### Theming Bootstrap